kubb-labs/kubb/docs/guide/tutorial/basic.md

 # Basic tutorial

-This tutorial will describe how you can setup Kubb + use the TypeScript plugin to generate types based on the `petStore.yaml` file.
+This tutorial will describe how you can set up Kubb + use the TypeScript plugin to generate types based on the `petStore.yaml` file.

 The setup will contain from the beginning the following folder structure: